 The CHEQ was developed as a companion survey to the Early Development Instrument (EDI) to provide more context for EDI vulnerabilities.
 The information schools and communities receive about children's skills and competencies on the EDI relates to the amount of experience in key areas reported on the CHEQ.
 Data from these tools help provide a more robust understanding of how to support families before children begin kindergarten.
 The CHEQ is also an opportunity to capture the parent or caregiver perspective about their child's experiences as the EDI is completed by teachers and the Middle Years Development Instrument (MDI) is completed by students.

 Used together, our series of coherent population health data collection questionnaires provide longitudinal data about child development outcomes and contextual factors that influence these outcomes.
 This monitoring system is an essential foundation for informed policy and program decision-making, and for high-quality research.

-The CHEQ was piloted for four years in rural and urban school districts across British Columbia.
-We have collected nearly 15,000 CHEQs across 25 school districts to date.
+We have collected nearly 15,000 CHEQs across 30 school districts to date.

 The following school districts have been involved in the CHEQ project in BC:

 - SD6 Rocky Mountain